 Football is a sport of passion, love, respect and money.
 There is no denying the fact that football is among the most popular and loved games in the world.
-Footballers earn a lot of money as well and while some may accuse it of causing greed but many footballers have contributed a lot to the society through charities.
+Footballers earn a lot of money as well and while some may accuse it of causing greed but many footballers have contributed a lot to society through charities.

 Here are 10 footballers who are known for their charitable side.